Richard Davenport (sprinter)

 Richard Davenport (born 12 September 1985) is an English former sprinter who specialised in the 400 metres.
 He won a silver medal in the 4 × 400 metres relay at the 2005 European Indoor Championships.

+Biography

 His personal bests in the event are 46.75 seconds outdoors (Birmingham 2012) and 47.30 seconds indoors (Birmingham 2005).

+Davenport finished runner-up to Nathan Woodward in the 400 metres hurdles event at the 2011 British Athletics Championships.